fortefairy/cds-tool-tutorials/scalar-1.md

 1. Go to the dashboard (the wrench icon :wrench:).
 2. Select the "Book users" tab.
 3. At the bottom left of the screen, select the "Add a user" button.
 4. When the pop up appears, you can search for a user's full name in Scalar's database.
-Feel free to search for "Alicia Peaker" or "Ana Lam" from the DHC and add us to your book!

 ### Publish your book